NaifatSelina/My-First-Project/README.md

 <!--features-->

 ## Features
-<p>The Work from Home Guide webpage is designed to be easy to navigate with clear, minimal and unintrusive amounts of information for the user in order to maintain the calm and relaxed feeling of the webpage.
+The Work from Home Guide webpage is designed to be easy to navigate with clear, minimal and unintrusive amounts of information for the user in order to maintain the calm and relaxed feeling of the webpage.
 Each feature of the webpage is minimalistic and promotes a calm and relaxed reaction from the user.
-The familiar layout of the webpage supports this. </p>
+The familiar layout of the webpage supports this.
 <hr>

 #### Main Titles and Navigation Menu